polleverywhere/phantom-cluster-webfonts/README.md

 * `workerIterations`: The number of work iterations to execute before killing this worker and restarting it.
 This is available to prevent phantomjs memory leaks from exhausting all the system memory (defaults to 100.)
+* `workerParallelism`: The number of items each worker can handle in parallel.
+  This determines the number of phantomjs pages open per worker.
 * `phantomArguments`: An array of strings specifying command-line arguments to pass into the phantomjs process.
 See
   [the phantomjs docs](https://github.com/ariya/phantomjs/wiki/API-Reference#command-line-options)